Mrs. Sherri Senger

 Mr. Brian Hockin

 Brian joined the Board of Directors in 2008 and throughout his time he has served as Director and Vice-President.
-He first came to know of the Boys and Girls Club of Wetaskiwin when his children attended club programs.
+He first came to know of BGC Wetaskiwin when his children attended club programs.
 Brian appreciates the positive programs and supports that the agency provides to children and families in our community and is proud that of the fact that, as a non-profit organization resources are used effectively and efficiently.
 Brian brings a wealth of education and experience to our agency and has served on the Finance, Board Development and Personnel Committees leading the development of many management tools that strengthen our operations.

 Brian currently works for Disability Services in the Edmonton Region as a Contract Specialist.
 In his spare time he enjoys doing mechanical repairs on vehicles, swimming, biking, camping, fishing and spending time with his family.